 On this day, you will begin your drive towards the old capital of Bhutan, Punakha.
-From the pine-clad road, you will reach the Dochula pass which is situated at an altitude of 3150m.
-You can spot the 108 memorial chortens in the pass which are known as Druk Wangyal Chortens.
-From the pass, you can observe views of the highest peak In Bhutan, Gangkar Puensum at its front face.
+You will reach the Dochula pass from the pine-clad road, which is situated at an altitude of 3,150m.
+You can spot the 108 memorial chortens in the pass, which are known as Druk Wangyal Chortens.
+You can observe the views of the highest peak In Bhutan, Gangkar Puensum, at its front face from the pass.

 Punakha is known for its amazing monasteries and temples.
-Upon reaching Punakha you will be transferred to your hotel.
+Upon reaching Punakha, you will be transferred to your hotel.
 You will then visit the Punakha Dzong situated in between the Mo Chhu and Pho Chhu river banks.
-Also called ‘the palace of great happiness and bliss’, it was once the administrative head and the office of the King when Punakha was the capital of Bhutan.
-In the evening, you will head out on the streets to enjoy viewing the local restaurants and shops.
+Also called ‘the palace of great happiness and bliss, it was once the administrative head and the office of the King when Punakha was the capital of Bhutan.
+You will head out on the streets to enjoy viewing the local restaurants and shops in the evening.

 On this day, you will take a long drive from Punakha to Bumthang.
 The road leads through lush green oak and rhododendron forest.
 On the way, you will be enthralled by the incredible views of the rural Bhutan settings with sparse settlements in the hills.
 A short instance before you reach Bumthang, you will come across the Yathra factory.
 It is also one of the top attractions of Bumthang.
 There, you will see women working on their wooden looms to weave wool.
 The Yathra factory here in Zugney of Chummey valley prepares bags, scarf and other items from the wool.

 After spending some time interacting with the workers, you can continue your drive to Bumthang.
 After the long and exhilarating drive, you will be transferred to your hotel in Bumthang, where you can take a rest and enjoy the scene.
 Optionally, in the evening, you can visit the local shops to buy some.